AJIb63PT/MedInfo/README.md

 # Medinfo

-Get info from RF reester about medicom
+Get info from RF registry about medicom

 ## Project setup